juliandehne/whowhatwhy/README.md

 ### Using Jupyter Notebooks

-In the folder notebooks you can access the notebooks by using your own jupyter notebook server
+In the folder notebooks you can access the notebooks by using your own jupyter notebook server.
+The notebooks will also access the postgres_db which needs to be running, for example using the scriptsh/start_postgres_docker.sh script.
+Another option is to use ssh port forwarding to provide access to the server, where the postgres db is running.

 ### Provide Data to Project Partners